7 THINGS ERP WILL NEVER DO EFFECTIVELY FOR MANUFACTURERS

 Here are seven things that your ERP will not do for you due to limited capabilities leading you to either use a spreadsheet or a third-party software:

 1) Capacity and Resource Optimization: ERP Production Planning modules are fundamentally designed to serve the finance function for costing & inventory management.
-These systems also have limited capabilities to incorporate factory constraints that operations teams account for daily for capacity and efficiency gains.
-Most ERP’s do not have flexible production scheduling modules to marry the tribal knowledge and constraints available with the operations teams to optimize production.
+These systems also have limited capabilities to incorporate factory constraints.
+Most ERP’s do not have flexible production scheduling modules to marry the tribal knowledge and operational constraints to optimize production.
 Manufacturing ERP’s have outstanding capabilities to link a Sales Order or Forecast to Production Orders but have limited ability to accurately estimate the start and end time in detail to give a plan for the production floor to follow correctly.
-Complex manufacturing facilities like food companies may have additional business logics around Koshers, Allergins etc. to be accounted for optimal sequencing or an automotive plant which may have mold constraints to be adhered along with setup time or changeover reductions on machines for capacity optimization.
+Complex manufacturing facilities like food companies may have additional business logics around Koshers, Allergens etc. to be accounted for optimal sequencing or an automotive plant which may have mold constraints to be adhered along with setup time or changeover reductions on machines for capacity optimization.
 Except for focused third party software’s, such complex business logics are not handled easily or out of the box by the ERPs or even spreadsheets.

 2) Capable to Promise (CTP) / Available to Promise (ATP): ERP’s today do have CTP, and ATP features with limitations on how manufacturing operations data at the backend is utilized for these estimations.
 For Example, a manufacturing ERP would use plant level or department level rough-cut capacity numbers to come out with a promise date, but this often works when production lead times are shorter.
 If you could produce items in less than a day, sales teams could always create some inventory or buffer additional time before committing to customers to ensure 100% On-time delivery.
 However, the moment you have multiple product variants and if you are a make-to-order (MTO), make-to-stock (MTS), engineer-to-order (ETO) or a hybrid environment, rough-cut is only going to give you dates which may not be always accurate leaning sales team then to turn on the spreadsheet magic using an average lead time-based strategy for committing dates to customers.
 This works sometimes but often leads to customer confidence being affected.
 Best in class manufacturers have also seen effects of such practices create unnecessary raw material or work in progress inventory, and if the manufacturer can afford even finished useful inventories increasing the costs to remain 100% On-time.